 In 2012, Joe won the National Headliner Award for “A Family’s Courage,” an in-depth story on the bond between a photographer and a family that lost their newborn baby.
 That story also received a Regional Edward R. Murrow Award and Regional Emmy for Feature Reporting.

 Joe came to the Northwest from Minnesota, which is his home state.
 He spent six years at KARE-TV, the NBC affiliate in Minneapolis, and was the first reporter from his station on the scene of the 35W Bridge collapse in 2007.
 Joe also flew to Phoenix to cover the death of Minnesota Twins legend Kirby Puckett and took a couple trips to Washington, DC, so he could produce an award-winning documentary on a Minnesota soldier who lost his legs in Iraq.

 Before moving to Minnesota, Joe worked at WTVF-TV in Nashville, Tenn., WBAY-TV in Green Bay, Wis. and WKYT-TV in Lexington, Ky.
 He’s a proud graduate of Northwestern University’s Medill School of Journalism.

 In all, Joe has received four national Edward R. Murrow Awards, including the prestigious Writing Murrow in 2006.
-His awards shelf also includes 11 Regional Murrows, 19 Regional Emmys (with 61 nominations), two National Headliner Awards and one Sigma Delta Chi Award.
+His awards shelf also includes 11 Regional Murrows, 19 Regional Emmys (with 61 nominations), two National Headliner Awards and two Sigma Delta Chi Awards.
 His reporting and writing have been recognized by the National Press Photographers Association (NPPA), National Lesbian and Gay Journalists Association, The Associated Press and Association of Health Care Journalists.